Stonewall Jackson

+When Virginia seceded from the United States in May 1861 after the Battle of Fort Sumter, Jackson joined the Confederate States Army.
+He distinguished himself commanding a brigade at the First Battle of Bull Run in July, providing crucial reinforcements and beating back a fierce Union assault.
+Thus Barnard E. Bee compared him to a "stone wall", which became his enduring nickname.

-That evening, he was accidentally shot by Confederate pickets.
-He lost his left arm to amputation; weakened by his wounds, he died of pneumonia eight days later.
-His death proved a severe setback for the Confederacy, affecting not only its military prospects, but also the morale of its army and the general public.
-After Jackson's death, his military exploits developed a legendary quality, becoming an important element of the pseudohistorical ideology of the "Lost Cause".
+Jackson performed exceptionally well in various campaigns over the next two years.
+On May 2, 1863, he was accidentally shot by Confederate pickets.
+He lost his left arm to amputation.
+Weakened by his wounds, he died of pneumonia eight days later.
+Jackson's death proved a severe setback for the Confederacy.
+After his death, his military exploits developed a legendary quality, becoming an important element of the pseudohistorical ideology of the "Lost Cause".